 \subsection{Proofs of Section \ref{sectiongeneralresults}}

-Before focusing on the convergence of the frequency process, we will first prove Proposition \ref{Generator}, which states that the infinitesimal generator $\mathcal{A}$ defined in \eqref{inf_gene} caracterizes the solution to \eqref{SDE_strong} when this equation is well posed.
+Before focusing on the convergence of the frequency process, we will first prove Proposition \ref{Generator}, which states that the infinitesimal generator $\mathcal{A}$ defined in \eqref{inf_gene} characterizes the solution to \eqref{SDE_strong} when this equation is well posed.

 \begin{proof}[Proof of Proposition \ref{Generator}] We will show that $\mathcal{A}$ is the infinitesimal generator of the process $(X(t), t\geq 0)$.
 The drift part (with the selection function $\mu$) is straightforward, and the last part is the classical generator of a $\Lambda$-Fleming Viot process (see \cite{griffiths2014lambda} for instance).
 Let us check that the diffusive part has the good form.
-For $i<j \in E^2$, from \eqref{SDE_strong} and Itô formula, we have:
+For $i<j \in E^2$, from \eqref{SDE_strong} and Itô's formula, we have:

 and